National Tax Day is approaching! Don't forget to claim a 30% Solar Tax Credit for your solar system. Read about Solar Tax Credit.

 Edited by: Andrei Gorichenskii

-Have you bought an electric vehicle?
+Have you bought an electric vehicle (EV)?
 Or switched over from gas to electric heating?
 Or maybe just noticed that your solar system is no longer enough to power your house?
 Whatever the reason, you’ve faced the need to expand your solar system and add more solar panels.
 Let’s break down how to do it the right way.

 Do you really need to add more solar panels?